jri/neo4j-osgi-test/README.md

 **0.6** - Test with Neo4j 1.8 => SUCCESS!

-Older tests with Neo4j 1.5:
+Older tests with Neo4j 1.4 and 1.5-SNAPSHOT:

 **0.5** - Activator in separate bundle. => SUCCESS!
           Provided the `bundle-friendly-classloader` branch of Neo4j 1.5-SNAPSHOT is installed